paulahemsi/cub3d/README.md

 ![](study_resources/bugs_are_beautiful.gif)

 * 18/04: Oh my!
 The walls' textures are there!
-They have some issues?
+Do they have some issues?
 Yes.
 But they are there!

-* 19/04: All libft's functions are now in the new norme v3, and I've realised that some of the walls issues was just a matter of adjusting the size of the images (they must have 64 x 64).
+* 19/04: All libft's functions are now in the new norme v3, and I've realised that some of the walls' issues were just a matter of adjusting the size of the images (they must be 64 x 64).

 * 20/04: I started to deal with the sprites.
 Sprites' positions are being saved, but the sprite renderization is still a mess.
-The walls' textures are now being render accordingly with the direction that's facing (4 patterns, one for each direction).
+The walls' textures are now being rendered according to the direction it's facing (4 patterns, one for each direction).

-* 21/04: I spent the hole day working on the sprites and in the end needed to go back to my last git commit 'cause nothing worked.
-Mug.
+* 21/04: I spent the whole day working on the sprites and in the end I needed to go back to my last git commit 'cause nothing worked.
+Mud.

 * 22/04: Still in the sprite's swamp

-* 23/04: I gave myself a break from the mindblowing sprites and spent the day reviewing the code and adjusting to the norm
+* 23/04: I gave myself a break from the mindblowing sprites and spent the day reviewing the code and adjusting to the norme

 * 24/04: Same as yesterday

-* 25/04: The bug that made the player sometimes look through the walls and see the horizont is fixed.
+* 25/04: The bug that made the player sometimes look through the walls and see the horizon is fixed.

-* 26/04: I gave myself until thursday to put the sprites in the game.
-Big achievement today: the pink square that represents my sprites for now is in the same position in the map, without follow the player's view as before.
+* 26/04: I gave myself until Thursday to put the sprites in the game.
+Big achievement today: the pink square that represents my sprites for now is in the same position in the map, without following the player's view as before.
-I also implemented a "always running" key (`r`), very usefull when the player (or the programmer) is without patience to walk slow, and started to use my breaks from coding to draw a hud for the game.
+I also implemented a "always running" key (`r`), very usefull when the player (or the programmer) is without patience to walk slow.
+I started to use my breaks from coding to draw a hud for the game.
 I started drawing a little girl (the main character) and some hearts for the life bar.
-Hearts are harder to draw than I thougth.
+Hearts are harder to draw than I thought.

 * 27/04: Another day of hope!
-The sprites are being render on the map!
-They are full of bugs?
+The sprites are being rendered on the map!
+Are they full of bugs?
 Yes, but is a huge step anyway :)
-I also finally fix a bug that was making the program crash once in a while.
-The problem was in my raycasting function, I was checking if the tile was free and if not, I was supposing that the tile should be a wall and saved the hit, but apparently there's some other possible cases, so I changed the function and now I check if has a wall in the tile first, and if it isn't, I increment to continue my wall search.
+I also finally fixed a bug that was making the program crash once in a while.
+The problem was in my raycasting function.
+I was checking if the tile was free and, if not, I supposed that the tile should be a wall and saved the hit, but apparently there are some other possible cases; so I changed the function and now I always check if there is a wall in the tile first, and then if there isn't, I increment to continue my wall search.
-Less but not least, I drawed more elements to the hud: night vision glasses, map, keys and a skull version of the character.
+Last but not least, I drew more elements to the hud: night vision glasses, map, keys and a skull version of the character.

 * 28/04: I need to say: I just love the bugs!
-I wish I had written what I did to make them and use them in the game!
-Well, better late than ever, today I wrote down my new bug to make a dizzy effect.
+I wish I had written the code I wrote to make the bugs somewhere to use them later in the game!
+Well, better late than ever, today I wrote down my new bug to make a dizziness effect.
-And also in the bug subject, I've, after days and days of struggling and digging, corrected the walls' texture bug!
-Yey!
+And also in the bug subject, I've, after days and days of struggling and digging, corrected the walls' textures bug!
+Yey! and....:
+Habemus sprites!!

 </details>